Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

-Chaga is known for its many health benefits such as Beta-D-Gluca which has been found to boost the immune system and inhibit the growth of tumorous cells.
+Chaga is known for its many health benefits, such as Beta-D-Gluca, which has been found to boost the immune system and inhibit the growth of tumorous cells.

 – it literally can hunt down the bad guys in your body.
-Chaga mushroom has also been found to have excellent antiviral properties that can help protect cells from certain illnesses. (source)
+Chaga mushrooms also have excellent antiviral properties that can help protect cells from certain illnesses.

 4. Lion’s Mane

 You can see how this mushroom got its name!
-Lion’s Mane is found on the branches of hardwood in many regions of the world where it has many amusing nicknames such as satyr’s beard and pom pom mushroom.
+Lion’s Mane is found on the branches of hardwood in many regions of the world, where it has many amusing nicknames, such as satyr’s beard and pom pom mushroom.

-However, Lion’s Mane is most widely known in traditional Chinese medicine where is it praised for its anti-inflammatory and cognitive-enhancing properties.
+However, Lion’s Mane is most widely known in traditional Chinese medicine, where it is praised for its anti-inflammatory and cognitive-enhancing properties.

 Mushroom Coffee Recipe (Immune-Boosting)

-This super easy coffee mushroom recipe uses a combination of dried mushrooms and other ingredients such as honey or ginger that you can tweak to your liking.
+This super easy coffee mushroom recipe uses a combination of dried mushrooms and other ingredients, such as honey or ginger, that you can tweak to your liking.

-- 1 gallon of water (16 cups)
+- 1 gallon of water (16 cups).

-- 3 tablespoons ground Chaga mushroom
+- 3 tablespoons ground Chaga mushroom.

-- 1 ounce dried reishi mushroom
+- 1 ounce dried reishi mushroom.

-- 1/2 ounce dried astragalus root
+- 1/2 ounce dried astragalus root.

-- 2 ounces dried maitake mushroom
+- 2 ounces dried maitake mushroom.

-- 1/2 ounce dried ginger (optional)
+- 1/2 ounce dried ginger (optional).

-- 1 tablespoon organic honey (optional)
+- 1 tablespoon organic honey (optional).

-This mushroom recipe makes one big batch of immune-boosting mushroom goodness that can be kept in your fridge for a week. – trust me it doesn’t last long!
+This mushroom recipe makes one big batch of immune-boosting mushroom goodness that can be kept in your fridge for a week. – trust me, it doesn’t last long!

 Too Much Work?
+Try This